aws/aws-node-termination-handler/README.md

      --password-stdin public.ecr.aws
 ```

 Once that is complete you can install the termination handler.
 We've provided some sample setup options below.
-Make sure to replace chart-version with the version you want to install.
+Make sure to replace CHART_VERSION with the version you want to install.

 Minimal Config: